Peridan9/Game-Recommendation-System/README.md

-# Game Recommendation System
+# 🎮 Game Recommendation System 📚

-This project is a game recommendation system using Pygame for the user interface and MongoDB for handling user data and game recommendations.
-The system allows users to load game data, rent and return games, and get game recommendations by name or genre.
+This project was developed as part of the **Advanced Topics in Databases** course.
+It features a game recommendation system with a user-friendly interface powered by **Pygame** and robust data handling using **MongoDB**.
+The system allows users to load game data, rent and return games, and get personalized recommendations by name or genre.

+---

-## Features
+## ✨ Features

-- **User Registration and Login**: Secure user authentication using bcrypt.
+- 🔐 **User Registration and Login:** Secure authentication using **bcrypt**.
-- **Load Game Data**: Load game data from a CSV file into MongoDB.
+- 📂 **Load Game Data:** Import game data seamlessly from a CSV file into **MongoDB**.
-- **Recommend Games**: Get game recommendations based on previously rented games by name or genre.
+- 🎯 **Recommend Games:** Get tailored game recommendations based on previously rented games (by name or genre).
-- **Rent and Return Games**: Rent and return games, with the system tracking the rental status.
+- 📀 **Rent and Return Games:** Track rental status efficiently with the built-in system.

+---

-## Prerequisites
+## ⚙️ Prerequisites
+To run this project, ensure you have the following installed:

-- Python 3.x
+- ✅ Python 3.x
-- MongoDB
+- ✅ MongoDB
-- Pygame
+- ✅ Pygame
-- Other required packages listed in `requirements.txt`
+- ✅ Other dependencies listed in `requirements.txt`.

+---

+Feel free to explore, modify, and enhance the project! 🚀